CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 For documentation and more information you can check [Crypt4GH](https://github.com/EGA-archive/crypt4gh.git)

- **Step1.
+ **Step 1.
 Install the latest version of Crypt4GH encryption tool. **

  Choose one of the following options.
 Python 3.6+ required to use the crypt4gh encryption utility.